 Your diet can play a massive role in causing gout.
 Eating a diet full of red meat and beer will dramatically increase your chances of getting gout.

 Your weight can also play a part in uric acid production.
 When you're overweight, your body makes more uric acid, and your kidneys can't keep up with eliminating the excess.

-Medical conditions like obesity, untreated high blood pressure, diabetes, heart and kidney disease all increase your risk of having developing gout.
-But also certain medications you take for high blood pressure like beta-blockers do too.
+Medical conditions like obesity, untreated high blood pressure, diabetes, and heart and kidney disease increase your risk of developing gout.
+But also certain medications you take for high blood pressure like beta-blockers do.

 Men tend to have higher uric acid levels than women, so you're more at risk if you're a man.
 Men also typically develop gout earlier than women, between the ages of 30 and 50.